New obstructions to symplectic embeddings: On holomorphic curves in dimension four

-Fix points $p_1, \dots, p_M$ in $E \subset \CC P^2$ and consider a sequence $C_N$ in the space ${\mathcal M}_d(J^N, p_1, \dots, p_M)$.
-Fix a representative curve $f_N$ for each $C_N$.
-The following compactness theorem is proved by Bourgeois, Eliashberg, Hofer, Wysocki and Zehnder in \cite{BEHWZ}. \begin{theorem}(Theorem 10.6 of \cite{BEHWZ}) There exists a subsequence of the $f_N$ which converges to a holomorphic building, $\mathbf{ F}$. \end{theorem} We now describe the relevant aspects of this theorem starting with the structure of the limiting building $\mathbf{ F}$.
+Fix constraint points $p_i$ in $E \smallsetminus B^4(r) \subset \CC P^2 \# \overline{\CC P^2}$ and a $J$ in ${\mathcal J}_E^{\star}$.
+For each $N \in \mathbb{N}$ let $C_N$ be a class in ${\mathcal M}_d(J^N, p_1, \dots, p_{2d})$ and fix a representative curve $f_N$ for $C_N$.
+The following compactness theorem is proved by Bourgeois, Eliashberg, Hofer, Wysocki and Zehnder in \cite{BEHWZ}. \begin{theorem}(Theorem 10.6 of \cite{BEHWZ}) There exists a subsequence of the $f_N$ which converges to a holomorphic building, $\mathbf{ F}$. \end{theorem} We now describe the aspects of this theorem which are relevant to our purposes.
 The reader is referred to \cite{BEHWZ} for the precise definitions, statements and proofs of the general compactness theorem for holomorphic curves under splittings.